MakeBetter/Units/README.md

 - `_u` is used as the top level namespace.

-- files with the prefix `mod_` define independent modules.
+- Files with the prefix `mod_` define independent modules.

 - `_readme_module_template.js` describes the template to create modules.